-A Notice of Appeal Outcome will be sent to all parties simultaneously including the decision on each approved ground and rationale for each decision.
-The Notice of Appeal Outcome will specify the finding on each ground for appeal, any specific instructions for remand or reconsideration, any sanctions that may result which Chowan University is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent Chowan University is permitted to share under state or federal law.
+A Notice of Appeal Outcome letter ("Appeal Outcome") will be sent to all Parties simultaneously, or without significant time delay between notifications.
+The Appeal Outcome will specify the finding on each appeal ground, any specific instructions for remand or reconsideration, all sanction(s) that may result which the University is permitted to share according to federal or state law, and the rationale supporting the essential findings to the extent the University is permitted to share under federal or state law.

-Notification will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official institutional records, or emailed to the parties' Chowan University issued email or otherwise approved account.
-Once mailed, emailed and/or received in-person, notice will be presumptively delivered.
+Written notification may be delivered by one or more of the following methods: in person, mailed to the Parties' local or permanent address s indicated in official institutional records, or emailed to the Parties' University-issued email or otherwise approved account.
+Once mailed, emailed, and/or received in person, the Appeal Outcome will be presumptively delivered.